Welcome to Dota, You Suck

 This is going to be a very vague noob level Good Lane Setup/Good Team Setup.

-The most important advice I can give you that will increase your win/loss ratio, is PLEASE GOD PICK THE HEROES THAT YOUR TEAM NEEDS.
-If your team already has 2 carries, PLEASE DON'T PICK ANOTHER CARRY, get a support.
-Every time my allies pick badly I very much facepalm, as a lot of the game is decided by laning.
+The most important advice I can give you that will increase your win/loss ratio, is PLEASE PICK THE HEROES THAT YOUR TEAM NEEDS.
+If your team already has 2 carries, please pick a support.
+If you have too many carries in 1 lane it means that your team has weaker laning and that it's harder to make it to the late stage of the game without a huge disadvantage.

-Even in noob games, a double melee lane means you fail at DotA.
-Always pick a ranged hero if your team only picks melee.
-If you have the right melee heroes and you are fighting noobs you can make it work, but this general rule applies.
+When you are considering a hero to pick, look at where you plan to lane.
+If you lane with the melee Lifestealer, consider a ranged support!
+If you have a drow ranger, picking a melee support like Ogre Magi is just fine.
+If you end up with a double melee in your lane, you might end up against a dual ranged setup and you'll get very harassed when you go for last hits.
 Your opponents will have many opportunities to harass and ALMOST KILL YOU and you will either spend a lot of time walking back to base, or a lot of time standing away from your creeps because you will be harassed away from the creep line where your gold awaits.

 For more info on Laning, watch this video where I talked about Laning: